mateuszmanczak04/notecal/README.md

 ## Installation

 I recommend using `bun` instead of `npm` but skipping this step should still work.
+Remember that in order to work properly you will have to launch frontend and backend separately (`cd ./next-app`, `cd ./vite-app`):

 ```bash
 bun install